About the Historic Insight in AdviserGo

 Why aren't my investments showing variable returns when I run the Historic insight?

-If the Historic insight is not causing the growth rate of your accounts to fluctuate yearly, first check which accounts are set to be grown using asset allocation.
+If the Historic insight is not causing the growth rate of your accounts to fluctuate yearly, first check which accounts are set to grow using asset allocation.

 The Historic insight will only apply variable returns to accounts that are set to be grown using asset allocations (model portfolios).

-For variable returns to be applied, model portfolios must also be set to an asset allocation of other than 100% Cash.
-The asset class for Cash is omitted from the simulation in much the same way that the growth of cash accounts is assumed fixed when running other insights such as the Market Crash and Performance slider.
+For variable returns to be applied, model portfolios must also be set to an asset allocation of less than 100% Cash.
+The asset class for Cash is omitted from the simulation in much the same way that the growth of cash accounts is assumed fixed when running other insights, such as the Market Crash and Performance slider.

 The accounts highlighted will be subject to variable returns when running the insight, provided they are grown using an asset allocation that is not 100% Cash.

-If none of the accounts in your plan are set to be grown using asset allocation (all accounts are set to be grown using fixed growth rates), a prompt will display asking you to select at least one account to be grown using asset allocation before running the Historic insight.
+If none of the accounts in your plan are set to grow using asset allocation (i.e., all accounts use fixed growth rates), you’ll see a prompt before running the Historic insight.
+This message will ask you to select at least one account to be grown using asset allocation.

 Which types of asset classes experience variable returns when running the Historic insight?